storj/design-docs/20240106-low-io-piece-storage.md

   seek for each file access, and storage nodes do not use hard links.
 * Journals improve recovery of file system metadata after a failure (e.g. system crash).
-Yet they require an additional seek and, depending on configuration, a forced write, for each operation that modifies metadata, while storage nodes can easily recover some types of lost metadata operations (e.g. if a file is deleted from trash by one trash file walker cycle, it will be deleted by the next one).
+Yet they require an additional seek and, depending on configuration, a forced write, for each operation that modifies metadata, while storage nodes can easily recover some types of lost metadata operations, e.g. if a file is not deleted from trash by one trash file walker cycle, it will be deleted by the next one.
 * Many file system operations are required to be atomic, for example file creation.
 This requires forced writes.
-Yet storage nodes do not require atomicity for many of them (e.g. it's rather unlikely that two pieces with the same ID will be uploaded at the same time).
+Yet storage nodes do not require atomicity for many of them, e.g. it's rather unlikely that two pieces with the same ID will be uploaded at the same time.
-* Some file systems or storage solutions have copy-on-write semantics which allow cheap snapshots or deduplication, but additionally fragment data when faced with small writes.
+* Some file systems or storage solutions have copy-on-write semantics which allow cheap snapshots or deduplication, but additionally fragment metadata when faced with small writes.
 * Inodes store metadata information, such as user permissions, date of modification, file names, etc. This makes inodes larger than necessary for storage node purposes.
 Bigger data structures end up taking more cache space.
   For example with the current average segment size of 10.2 MB: ext4 with default inode size of 256 bytes and a